dhanuzch/Temperature-logger_PHP_MySQL/README.md

 # DHT11_Datalogger_HTML_CSS_JS_PHP_MySQL

 ## Working:
-Display Data from NodeMCU in webpage
+Display Data from NodeMCU as a graph in webpage

 ## TODO